 A surety bond is a kind of like a money-back guarantee for your customers.
 It’s a guarantee that your company, or you as an individual will deliver on a specific obligation.
 It gives your customers peace of mind that you will deliver on your commitments.
 In some cases, it may even be compulsory when working with certain levels of government or private companies.

 There are other types of business insurance, some specific to your business.
 You should consider ensuring your business has the right and adequate coverage.
 A reputable, and established agent can customize a policy to properly suit your individual needs.

 Your State Farm agent will help you find the right coverage for your business.
 No obligation.
 Visit the State Farm Canada website to find yours.

 State Farm Canada is becoming Desjardins Insurance — the same great agents, now backed by Desjardins.

 Desjardins Insurance refers to Certas Home and Auto Insurance Company, underwriter of automobile and property insurance or Desjardins Financial Security Life Assurance Company, underwriter of life insurance products.
 Desjardins Insurance and related trademarks are trademarks of the Fédération des caisses Desjardins du Québec, used under licence.

 State Farm branded policies are underwritten by Certas Home and Auto Insurance Company.
-Life insurance products are manufactured and issued by Desjardins Financial Security Life Assurance Company. ®State Farm and related trademarks and logos are registered trademarks owned by State Farm Mutual Automobile Insurance Company, used under licence by Certas Home and Auto Insurance Company and certain of its affiliates.
+Life insurance products are manufactured and issued by Desjardins Financial Security Life Assurance Company. ®State Farm and related trademarks and logos are registered trademarks owned by State Farm Mutual Automobile Insurance Company, used under license by Certas Home and Auto Insurance Company and certain of its affiliates.

 The information in this article is provided for informational purposes only.
 Neither State Farm nor Desjardins Insurance shall be liable for any damages arising from any reliance upon such information.